 The television home renovation personality and veteran real estate investor has seen more than his share of horror story homes, and knows all too well the serious problems that water, even in quite small amounts, can create.

 “They like wet wood.
 So if you have moisture coming in through your windows or your basement, or even heavy amounts of condensation, it’s basically an invitation for carpenter ants or termites to get in and start colonizing your walls,” says McGillivray.
 “It’s horrifying,” says the star of the former DIY Network show Income Property.

-People with allergies and asthma do everything they can to control unwanted moisture: using bathroom and kitchen fans to oust the condensation, installing dehumidifiers to bring down humidity levels, and keeping a close eye on plumbing to make sure there aren’t any nagging leaks.
+People with allergies and asthma often do everything they can to control unwanted moisture.
+They use bathroom and kitchen fans to oust the condensation, installing dehumidifiers to bring down humidity levels, and keeping a close eye on plumbing to make sure there aren’t any nagging leaks.

 But what they may fail to notice is that the battle frequently starts from the outside.
-Water can seep in through weather-beaten roofs.
+Water in the home can seep in through weather-beaten roofs.
 Or it may relate to leaky siding, cracked foundations or poorly sealed doors and windows.
 Those leaks can fuel mold and other problems that won’t quit until the moisture is stopped.

 Fortunately McGillivray, who has renovated hundreds of spaces including several properties of his own in the U.S. and Canada, knows exactly how to keep the water at bay – and he shares his most essential pointers so everyone can breathe easier.

 Water in the Home: From The Top

-When it comes to moisture intrusion in the home, there are plenty of possible culprits, but McGillivray says faulty roofing is the most common.
+When it comes to water getting in the home, there are plenty of possible culprits, but McGillivray says faulty roofing is the most common.
 Sometimes the roof isn’t properly sealed around vents, chimneys and skylights; sometimes there’s no ice and water shield underneath to protect against water from wind-driven rains and winter ice dams.
 But most of the time, homeowners simply wait too long to take action.